shubha8196/HCDS-Professionalism-Reproducibility/README.md

 ## Goal

-The goal of this assignment is to construct, analyze, and publish a dataset of monthly article traffic for a select set of pages from English Wikipedia from January 1, 2015 through September 30, 2022.
+The goal of this assignment is to construct, analyze, and publish a dataset of monthly article traffic for a select set of pages from English Wikipedia from January 1, 2015 through September 30, 2022 while incorporating and maintaining the best pratices for reproducibility in the Data Science profession.

 ## Data Utilized